tastejs/TasteLang/implementations/gwtgaechannel.md

 #### Goal

-Demonstrate how to implement a real-time collaborative TodoMVC using GWT.
+Demonstrate how to implement a real-time collaborative TodoMVC app using GWT.

 #### Design patterns used